Skip to main content

 Table A7 can be used to determine recommended nominal bolt diameters d for strength classes 12.9, 10.8, and 8.8 based on the load (axial force, shear force), the load type (static, dynamic), the type of tensioning (centric, eccentric), and the accuracy of the tightening method used.

-The tightening factor αA takes into account the scatter of the achievable assembly preload between FMmin and FMmax.
-It can be determined with Table A8.
+The tightening factor αA considers the scatter of the achievable assembly preload between FMmin and FMmax.
+It can be determined using Table A8.

 αA=FMmaxFMmin\alpha_A=\frac{F_{M\max}}{F_{M\min}}

-The required minimum clamp load FKerf is determined while taking into account the required friction grip to transmit a transverse load FKQ, the sealing against a medium FKP, and the prevention of opening FKA of the joint.
+The required minimum clamp load FKerf is determined with consideration of the required friction grip to transmit a transverse load FKQ, the sealing against a medium FKP, and the prevention of opening FKA of the joint.

 KKerfmax(FKQ;FKP+FKA)K_{Kerf}\ge\max(F_{KQ};F_{KP}+F_{KA})

-Calculation of the elastic resiliences of the connecting elements, bolt δS, and the clamped parts δP make up the core of the bolt calculation.
+Calculation of the elastic resiliences of the connecting elements, bolt δS and clamped parts δP, make up the core of the bolt calculation.
 An estimation of the load introduction factor n is also required.

-This can be used to calculate the load factor φ, which is generally calculated from:
+This can be used to calculate the load factor φ, which is generally calculated as:

 ϕen*=nδP**+δPZuδS+δP*\phi_{en}^*=n\cdot\frac{\delta_P^{**}+\delta_{PZu}}{\delta_S+\delta_P^*}